-This is where all our resources and examples can be found, even the ones which no longer feature on the front page.
+This is where all our resources and links can be found, including the ones which no longer feature on the front page.

 Fitting all the key cases of one aspect of the law of mortgages into a single revision page?
 Challenge accepted!